Mastercard/flow/IMPLEMENTATION_STATUS.md

 remaining work.
 This changes sequence only; no gate, oracle or deferred scope is waived or redefined by this note.

-1. **Parallel per-flow log capture (tickets 20, 21, 22) — now required.**
+1. **Parallel per-flow log capture (tickets 20, 21, 22) — delivered 2026-09-17**
-   Currently `requireIndependentTracerConfiguration()` rejects any capture other than `LogCapture.NO_OP` in parallel mode, so consumers must disable capture and rely on external logging.
-The owner needs captured logs in parallel reports.
-Resume 20's remaining execution-scope items first, then 21's correlation-aware bounded collector, then 22's incremental file source, under their existing checklists: correlation identity, not thread/time guessing;
-   finite budgets; no second body executor; serial capture unchanged.
+   in commit `7434b77b` (see the section above).
+Correlation identity, not thread/time guessing; finite budgets; no second body executor; serial capture unchanged.
 2. **Deferred cleanup (tickets 29–32)** — the user-trial prerequisite is met;
    proceed with fresh before/after regression and mutation evidence per ticket.
 3. **Direct Surefire host** — agreed plan: capture the exact Surefire 3.6.0